AnyChart/docs.anychart.com/Maps/Seat_Maps/Advanced_Coloring.md

 ]);
 ```

-After being created, a Color Scale should be bend to a series:
+After being created, a Color Scale should be bound to a series:

 ```
 // set color scale to a series